DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/selection/sensitivity.md

 - *"variant"*
 Strings with different base letters, accents, diacritic marks, or case are unequal.
 Other differences may also apply.
 Examples: a ≠ b, a ≠ á, a ≠ A.

 The following code snippet filters the initial selection for diacritics.
-As a result, 'paris' and 'PARIS' are checked, but not 'Parïs'.
+As a result, 'apple' and 'APPLE' are checked, but not 'Àpple'.

 ---
 ##### jQuery